-- 6.1 To formally adopt the policy and implement its use, including the following action plan: - Publish on the Council website and distribute pollinator policy - Identify further areas for natural regeneration with a phased plan for introduction - using 'feed the bees' signage - Review use of pesticides across the Council and identify areas of efficiency that will reduce environment impact and provide cost benefits to the council's land management.
+- 6.1 To formally adopt the Strategy and implement its use through the following action plan: - Publish the Strategy on the Council's website

-- Develop business case for specialised equipment reciprocal mowers for mowing long grass mowing equipment - Review bedding plant purchases ensuring pollinator friendly - Training and development of grounds staff - Deliver habitat works Support local community involvement and initiatives where practical and meet objectives - Review bedding plant purchases ensuring pollinator friendly - Deliver habitat works - Implement performance monitoring from Spring 2023 - Support local community involvement and initiatives where practical and meet objectives
+- Identify further areas for natural regeneration with a phased plan for introduction - Review the use of pesticides across the Council and identify areas of efficiency that will reduce environment impact and reduce cost - Review bedding plant purchases ensuring they are pollinator friendly - Develop a business case for obtaining specialised equipment such as reciprocal mowers for long grass mowing etc. - Training and development of grounds staff - Implement a publicity campaign including social media -Spring 2023 - Introduce new mowing regimes.
+Deliver habitat improvement works from Spring 2023 using 'feed the bees' signage - Spring 2023 - Implement performance monitoring from Spring 2023 - Support local community involvement and initiatives where practical and meet objectives